Lecture notes on the flow equation approach to singular stochastic PDEs: Singular subcritical SPDEs

 Over the last decade, several groundbreaking theories have been developed to give rigorous meaning to singular SPDEs and to construct their solutions in a systematic way.
 Among these, the theory of regularity structures introduced by Hairer~\cite{hairer2014structures}, and the paracontrolled distributions approach developed by Gubinelli, Imkeller, and Perkowski~\cite{gubinelli2015}, stand as two landmark frameworks.
 Both methods combine analytic and probabilistic ideas to extend the scope of classical PDE theory into the singular regime.

-The present notes focus on an approach to singular SPDEs grounded in the renormalization group (RG) method.
+The present chapter focuses on an approach to singular SPDEs grounded in the renormalization group (RG) method.
 Originating from Wilson’s seminal ideas~\cite{wilson1971}, this framework analyzes how the effective description of an SPDE transforms across scales, determining which terms require renormalization to obtain a mathematically consistent solution theory.
 The RG perspective on singular SPDEs was first rigorously developed by Kupiainen~\cite{kupiainen2016rg,kupiainen2017kpz}, who employed a discrete RG scheme to construct solutions to the $\Phi^4_3$ model and the KPZ equation.
 The flow equation formalism~\cite{Du21,Du22} provides a continuous-scale counterpart of this philosophy, yielding a unified and systematic approach to singular SPDEs throughout the full subcritical regime.

-In these notes, we restrict attention to equations driven by white noise (or its periodic version).
+We restrict attention to equations driven by white noise (or its periodic version).
 Recall that the white noise $\xi$ on $\mathbb{R}^n$ is the centered Gaussian random distribution taking values in $\mathcal{S}'(\mathbb{R}^n)$ and characterized by

 for all $f,g\in\sS(\bR^n)$.
 We now list a few canonical examples of singular SPDEs that arise in this setting: \begin{enumerate} \item[(1)] Dynamical $\Phi^4_d$ model, also known as the parabolic stochastic quantization equation of the $\Phi^4_d$ model, with $d\in\{2,3\}$ -- a parabolic SPDE of the form